ibuildingsnl/qa-tools/docs/development/writing-system-tests.md

 ====================

-The QA Tools project employs the [expect][man-expect] tool to perform system testing against the phar file that is distributed to developers.
+The QA Tools project employs the [expect][man-expect] tool to perform system testing against the Phar file that is distributed to developers.
 Contributors can describe their expectations of the interactive dialogue with the tool and assert what the program results are.
 Together, these form a *specification*.